uelkerd/SAMO--DL/docs/weekly-roadmap.md

 5. **Scalable architecture** supporting future growth and feature expansion

 By following this roadmap, SAMO will deliver a production-ready AI journaling companion that provides accurate emotional insights while maintaining user privacy and system reliability.

+**Current Progress**: 100% of Weeks 1-4 objectives completed, moving into Week 5 with strong momentum.